Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

 2. Architecture approval (conditional): For all new applications with ***assurance class >= [HIGH]***, or if explicitly requested by the IT security function during the project approval, the solution architecture (including security architecture that describes security controls & aspects and a threat model describing relevant threats and mitigations for them) MUST be approved by the relevant IT security function before initial implementation is allowed to begin.
 The IT security function MAY request this approval to be renewed for architectural changes when certain criteria are met.
 3. Go-Live approval (conditional): Initial application releases for applications with ***assurance class >= [HIGH]*** MUST pass a security sign-off by the relevant IT security function before they are allowed to be used in the target production environment.
 The relevant IT security function MAY decide within the project approval as well that this approval is required for subsequent releases (e.g. based on certain criteria) or projects with a lower assurance class.
 4. Continuous Release Gates: Releases SHOULD be automatically tested against a security policy before deployment to production to prevent the deployment of artifacts with severe security violations.
+5. Foure Eye Principle: For applications with ***assurance class >= [HIGH]***, all commits to protected branches MUST be reviewed by a second developer of that team (e.g. via pull/merge request approvals).
-5. All security approvals and risk management decisions must be documented.
+6. All security approvals and risk management decisions must be documented.

 ## 7. Remediation of Security Findings
 Remediation of security findings with a ***criticality >= [HIGH]*** (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated before a new application release is allowed to go live: